howest-mct/2021-2022-projectone-DauweQuinten/readme.md

 A smart rainwater cistern keeps your rainwater tank from drying out.
 This IoT-system knows when your cistern is getting dry and will fill him automatically afterwards.

 The water level of a tank is continuously measured by an ultrasonic sensor.
-After a presed minimum level has been reached, an electro valve opens and water drink water starts streaming to your cistern.
+After a preset minimum level has been reached, an electro valve opens and water drink water starts streaming to your cistern.

 This way, you will never be out of rain water ever again!